victor-lillo/classnames-creator/README.md

 The `classnames` function accepts any number of arguments `string` or `object` (also `arrays`).

+Array elements and objects arguments will be only included if their keys are [truthy values](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

 Numbers will be ignored.

-Objects arguments will be only included if their keys are [truthy values](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

-Automatically removes duplicated classes.
+Automatically **removes duplicated** classes.

 ```js